clns/node-commit-msg/README.md

 ## Installation

-> Note: This module is currently in active development (note the 0.x version) and a stable v1.0.0 will be released in a few weeks.
+> Note: This module is currently in active development (hence the 0.x version) and a stable v1.0.0 will be released in a few weeks.
 For this to happen it just needs more testing from the community, because the feature set is rather complete.